Workers' Compensation for Overexertion Injuries in PA

 Man suffering from overexertion injury for lifting heavy boxes

-If you have suffered a sprain, strain, tear or similar soft-tissue injury and are unable to work, the attorneys at Calhoon & Kaminsky P.C. can help you claim all the workers’ compensation benefits provided by Pennsylvania law.
+Suppose you have suffered a sprain, strain, tear, or similar soft-tissue injury and are unable to work.
+In that case, the attorneys at Calhoon & Kaminsky P.C. can help you claim all the workers’ compensation benefits provided by Pennsylvania law.
 Our Pennsylvania workers’ compensation attorneys have recovered more than $221 million for injured workers like you.
-We have been fighting for decades to uphold the rights of hardworking residents of the Harrisburg, PA, area.]
+We have been fighting for decades to uphold the rights of hardworking residents of the Harrisburg, PA, area.

 Contact Calhoon & Kaminsky P.C. in Harrisburg today to discuss your legal options after a work-related injury so you can make well-informed choices.
 We are committed to doing all we can to help Pennsylvania workers seek the full benefits they deserve.
 Our compassionate legal team offers trusted guidance and is ready to answer all your questions about your workers’ compensation claim.